Bitcoin tops Rs5.47m as record-breaking rally resumes

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Bitcoin climbed above $34,000 (Rs5.47 million) for the first time on Sunday, extending a record-breaking rally in the volatile cryptocurrency that delivered a more than 300 per cent gain last year.
+ISLAMABAD: Bitcoin climbed above $34,000 (Rs4.57 million) for the first time on Sunday, extending a record-breaking rally in the volatile cryptocurrency that delivered a more than 300 per cent gain last year.